How to Extract Iron from Hematite: Methods and Plants

 Fine-grained hematite refers to iron ore with an embedded particle size of less than 0.02mm.
 Based on the genesis of ore deposits, this kind of hematite is mostly sedimentary rock iron ore.
 The ore composition is complex and difficult to be selected.
 At present, combined processes are adopted, such as weak magnetic separation-strong magnetic separation, magnetic separation-flotation, magnetic roasting-flotation, and gravity-magnetic separation-flotation.

 Hematite flotation separation

-The flotation separation method is mainly used to separate the fine-grained and particulate hematite.
+The flotation separation is mainly used for the extraction of iron from the fine-grained and particulate haematite.
 If it is difficult to recover fine ore particles smaller than 10μm by other methods, the flotation separation method can be adopted.

 At present, froth flotation is commonly used.
 Its principle is to grind the hematite ore into a slurry by adding water to the flotation machine, and then stir and aerate to produce a large number of dispersed bubbles.
-Part of the floatable minerals adheres to the bubbles and float to the surface of the pulp to form foam (concentrate), while the non-floating gangue (tailings) stays in the pulp to achieve the separation.
+Part of the floatable minerals adheres to the bubbles and float to the surface of the pulp to form foam (concentrate), while the non-floating gangue (tailings) stays in the pulp to achieve the extraction of iron from haematite.

 (1) Flotation reagent

 Before the flotation process, please choose the correct flotation reagent, as the choice and operation of the reagent can affect the final flotation index.

 Flotation reagent is a chemical agent used in the process of flotation.
 It can adjust the surface properties of hematite, improve or reduce the floatability of minerals, and make the properties of pulp and foam stability more conducive to mineral separation.